martyn82/apha/README.md

 ## Examples

-Some quickstart examples are available in the `examples` folder.
+Some quickstart examples are available in the `docs/examples` directory.
 You can run them from the command-line by executing:

 ```
-$ php examples/...
+$ php docs/examples/ ...
 ```

 ## Licensing